How Tire Rotation Works & Should You Even Do That?

 How often rotate tires

-It is a subjective matter, usually, a tire should be rotated after 5k miles, however, if the driver has to face extreme conditions more often, then they should do a rotation of tires after 2.5k miles.
-For the normal everyday driver, make time to rotate tires, whenever you go for an oil change or when you go for a checkup of your car.
-Also on the manual of the car or tire, you can find out when is the right time to rotate your car tires.
+It is a subjective matter.
+Usually, a tire should be rotated after 5k miles; however, if the driver has to face extreme conditions more often, then they should do a rotation of tires after 2.5k miles.
+For the normal everyday driver, make time to rotate tires whenever you go for an oil change or when you go for a checkup of your car.
+Also, on the manual of the car or tire, you can find out when the right time is to rotate your car tires.

 How does it improve tire life?